 Consignment: If you want to get rid of something quick and easy and maybe make a little money in return, take your clothes to a consignment shop like Plato’s Closet or something local.
 Personally, I don’t find the return to be very much, so I would rather just donate the clothes to someone who needs it.

 thred UP: I’ve sent off three bags to thredUP because I wanted the clothes out of my house.
 I made about $70 back, which isn’t much compared to what I would have made through Poshmark, but I didn’t really have the time to put towards Poshmark this year with working full time and blogging pretty much full time.
 Out of all the options, this was the easiest!
 If you’re not familiar with thred UP, they resell certain items you send in and you get a cut, and they donate the rest or items that don’t sell within a certain time frame.

 while you’re at it…

 Set aside pieces that need steaming/ironing while you’re at it.
 I hate when I’m rushing to get ready for work and the shirt I’ve finally picked out is wrinkled.
 Having your closet ready to go will save you time in the future, and you’ll be more likely to wear items that are ready to wear.

 Color coordinate or organize by type.
 It’s really not hard to keep up once you get everything in place.
 I’ve had mine color-coordinated for years because I put together outfits based on color.
 I somewhat organize by type, but this doesn’t always stay in place as much as the colors do.
-I try to keep short sleeve and tank tops together or else they get lost in the closet next to longer sleeved items.
+I try to keep short sleeves and tank tops together or else they get lost in the closet next to longer sleeved items.
 I do group my dresses, coats, and pants together.
 I’ll take a deeper dive into closet organization in a future post for this series!

 * * *